vkumar11ocean/JIRo_Cage_Deployment/README.md

 # JIRo_Cage_Deployment
-Its a JIRo Project related repository, contains all project related files.
+Its a JIRo Project repository, contains only this project related files.